code-canvas/codeCanvas-Desktop/README.md

 - Write docs and do videos
 - Create a support forum

+##TO DO

+There are many things yet to do... here are a few things I am working on:

+- file i/o - saving/opening projects
+- multiple layouts per project
+- layout tree and management
+- export pane (iframe with exported html css javascript)
+- run pane (iframe with running layout)

 ##Contact

 You can contact me on the codeCanvas website